Andrew Lazar

 Andrew Lazar (born 1966) is an American film producer and graduate of the New York University Tisch School of the Arts.
 He is associated with Mad Chance Productions, a production company he formed in 1997 and affiliated with Warner Bros., but also has projects involved with other studios.
 Lazar is of Jewish descent.

+Early life

+Lazar worked for Oscar-winning producer Richard Zanuck.